smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 manipulation, in-place editing of files, and scouring structured text files for specific field values.

-Perl is very UNIX-friendly.
-Perl serves as a wrapper around UNIX tools and is fully integrated into OS semantics.
+Perl is very Unix-friendly.
+Perl serves as a wrapper around Unix tools and is fully integrated into OS semantics.
 Other languages don’t attempt this.
 As a result, it excels at pipes, file slurping, inter-process communication and other geeky tasks.
-Like C, it can create UNIX daemons or server processes that run in the background.
+Like C, it can create Unix daemons or server processes that run in the background.
 We can easily invoke a Perl daemon to avoid spending hours working on C and avoid several [security flaws](https://portswigger.net/daily-swig/c-is-least-secure-programming-language-study-claims#:~:text=The%20top%20vulnerabilities%20found%20in,programming%20language%20in%20the%20list.).

-Like [npm](https://www.npmjs.com/) for node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
+Like [npm](https://www.npmjs.com/) for Node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
 You can find a module to do anything you want.
 Most modules are written in pure Perl without resorting to C, though